christophe-gouel/gams-style-guide/README.md

 Use `#` for end-of-line comments for compatibility with Python and R, two languages with which GAMS is commonly used.
 Leave a space after `*` and `#`, and leave a space before the end-of-line comment.

-Do not use `****` in comments, because it messes up with searching for infeasible equations that are indicated by the same characters string.
+Do not use `****` in comments because it messes up with searching for infeasible equations that are indicated by the same character string.

 ## File names ##